PaulioRandall/p44/README.md

 Svelte package exposing SVG icons crafted using P45.

-The implementation of each icon is not part of the API.
-Although I'm unlikely to make major changes it's important to keep in mind when applying styles via CSS selectors.
+The design some icons will very likely change before the first version so keep that in mind.
+Apply custom styles via CSS selectors.

 **Requires Svelte version 4.**